braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium2.md

 # About Tealium

-> Tealium is a universal data hub and customer data platform that enables you to connect mobile, web and alternative data to other third-party sources.
+> Tealium is a universal data hub and customer data platform that enables you to connect mobile, web, and alternative data to other third-party sources.

 Tealium’s connection to Braze enables a data flow of custom events, user attributes, and purchases that empower you to act on your data in real-time.